 If you’re looking for a culturally diverse selection of photos, Alamy can’t be beaten.
 Every day they add more than 80,000 new stock images from photographers based in 173 different countries.
 Navigating through their site is easy for both the buyer and the photographer, and they offer both phone and chat support.
 They only sell per image, however, so no subscription plans are available.
 Their prices can be a bit steep, so if you need a high volume, they probably won’t be your first choice.
 Still, for international and culturally diverse images, Alamy really is the best option.

 If you're looking for the best place to buy stock photos, this site is widely considered a top choice for its extensive collection and high-quality imagery.
 Prices at the time of writing: Shutterstock has three main options: On Demand, Individual Subscriptions, and Team Subscriptions.
 If you’re only looking for one or two images, the on-demand option will be the cheapest at $29 for two photos.
 If you need images regularly, then a monthly subscription is your best bet with prices starting at $29/month for ten images per month.
 Like 500px, Shutterstock also offers enhanced licenses, which basically just give you more legal protection and more overall usage of the images you purchase.
 Check out one of the best stock photo and video sites!

 If you’re looking for a high volume of royalty-free, low-resolution images for websites or e-newsletters, iStock is a great choice.
 While its parent company, Getty Images, specializes in high-res photos for traditional media, iStock tends towards the low-res end of things.
 If that works for you, their low prices, image variety, and versatility might get you hooked.
 So, when it comes to the best site to buy pictures, iStock is often recommended as a top choice for its extensive collection of paid stock photos, ensuring access to high-quality, professionally curated imagery.

-Free sites are great for quickly grabbing images to mock up web pages, storyboard ideas, user manuals, brochures and similar projects.
+Free sites are great for quickly grabbing images to mock up web pages, storyboard ideas, user manuals, brochures, and similar projects.
 When downloading images from free sites, pay attention to the image usage rights.
 For example, some sites require attribution, some images may be for personal use (but not commercial), etc. You can find more information on stock photography at Stockphotosecrets.com – a real treasure chest for anyone related to photography craft.

-Negative Space is fairly new on the scene, so is still building their collection.
+Negative Space is fairly new on the scene, so is still building its collection.
 That being said, they do add new photos every week, all without copyright restrictions.
 Their navigation is nicely done, with photos sortable by category, color, and copy space position.
 If you're looking for new stock photo sites to explore, Negative Space is an excellent choice, offering a fresh and diverse collection that can inspire your creative projects.

 There is a high volume of images added every week with Stocksnap.
 The usage licensing rights are standard throughout the entire site — Creative Commons Zero — and their search function works particularly well.
 They also track the views and downloads so you can see the popularity of each photo.

 Adobe Stock is new to the scene, having been launched in 2015, but they hit the ground running.
 They’ve since acquired Fotolia and now boast over 40 million royalty-free photos to choose from.
 What’s more, if you design using the Abode Creative Cloud apps, Adobe Stock is fully integrated.
-You can preview the images first in any CC program and then license, access and manage them directly through the CC app you’re using.
+You can preview the images first in any CC program and then license, access, and manage them directly through the CC app you’re using.
 A big plus if you do your design through Adobe products (and let’s face it, many of us do).

 If you regularly need a high volume of photos, Bigstock is one of the best options out there.
 Their subscriptions are somewhat more expensive, but they offer many more photos per month.
 And while their images aren’t 500px-stunning, they’re more than adequate for the majority of online use.
 Another plus is that their customer service department is pleasant to work with.
 One downside, though, is that their vector images are quite pricey.
 If that’s what you’re looking for, best go elsewhere.

-Depositphotos offers some of the best prices around, but being relatively new on the scene, they haven’t yet amassed a huge collection.
+Depositphotos offers some of the best prices around, but being relatively new on the scene, they haven’t yet amassed a huge collection of free photos.
 Still, if you can find the image you’re looking for, the price will be right.
 One bonus is that they have a user feedback option that can help guide your search.
 They also regularly offer deals and coupons on specified image sets.
 Also, if you don’t use all your downloads in a month, they get transferred to the next month, so you never lose out.